eman613/awesome-github-repos/data.md

 *   [chocolatey/choco](https://github.com/chocolatey/choco) - Chocolatey - the package manager for Windows

 *   [felixse/FluentTerminal](https://github.com/felixse/FluentTerminal) - A Terminal Emulator based on UWP and web technologies.

-*   [winsw/winsw](https://github.com/winsw/winsw) - A wrapper executable that can run any executable as a Windows service, in a permissive license.

 ## AutoHotkey